ToodSh/rsschool-cv/cv.md

 - HTML academy: https://htmlacademy.ru/intensive/javascript

 #### About my english
 I have a low level english.
 I think about elementary +.
-I have a little english practice every day and I learn english lessons 2 times in a week.
+I have a little english practice every day and I learn english lessons 2 times in a week :)